-The Seymour is home to three diverse arts companies who develop and present work in our spaces.
+The Seymour is home to four diverse arts companies who develop and present work in our spaces.
 Their dynamic, creative approach makes them companies that we are proud to be associated with.

 Shaun Parker & Company